 Starting an Apprenticeship or Traineeship

 Like most employment opportunities, apprenticeships and traineeships can be highly competitive.
-Major Training can help you secure a position in your preferred field by taking the time to understand your strengths and goals.
-We work in partnership with the Australian Apprenticeship Networks to offer apprentice training plans tailored to your needs.
+Major Training work in partnership with the Australian Apprenticeship Networks to offer apprentice training plans tailored to your needs.

 You don’t need to hold a secondary school certificate or any other qualification to start an apprenticeship or traineeship.
 You can start this type of qualification whether you’re leaving school, changing careers, or looking to have your existing skillset formally recognised.

 However, apprenticeships and traineeships still come with eligibility requirements in QLD.
 These requirements relate to:

 - Visa restrictions